Bird Nest Safety

 7. Store new seed in a sealed, rodent-proof container in a cool, dry place.
 Avoid storing large quantities outdoors in summer where heat and humidity accelerate spoilage.

 The bottom line is that bird seed can absolutely contain nuts, most often peanuts in various processed forms, and the only way to know for sure is to read the label every time.
 For most backyard feeders, nut-containing seed is perfectly fine.
 But if you have a dog with feeder access, a nut allergy concern in your household, or a rodent problem you're trying to manage, choosing a nut-free seed setup is a straightforward fix.
 Start with single-ingredient seeds, read labels, and keep feeders clean.
+For cross-contact situations, Canada’s allergen labeling guidance also explains that blank" rel="noopener noreferrer">precautionary “may contain” statements can be used when there is a risk of cross-contact during production.
 That covers the vast majority of the risk.

 FAQ